Juanfer55/Avanzatech-blog-JuanSierra/backend/README.md

 The project is composed of 8 modules that contain different functionalities:

-- avanzatech_blog: It is the main module, it contains the configuration files for the djando project and the main root of the urls.
+- avanzatech_blog: It is the main module, it contains the configuration files of the djando project and the main root of the urls.

 - api: Contains the url addresses of the api.

-- base_models: Contains base models used in the project, reducing code repetition.
+- shared: Contains utilities used in the project, reducing code repetition.

-- users: Contains the custom user model and two previously supplied views for login and logout.
+- users: Contains the custom user model with views for login, register and logout.

-- posts: Contains the posts model, the serializers and the views.
+- posts: Contains the posts model, serializers and views.

+- permissions: Contains the permission levels model.

+- postCategory: Contains the post permission for each category.

-- comments: Contains the comments model, serializers and views.
+- comments: Contains the comments, serializers and views model.

-- likes: Contains the likes model, serializers and views templates.
+- likes: Contains the likes, serializers and views model.

-- tests: Contains the tests for each api endpoint.
+- testing_utilities: Contains factories and utilities to configure the testing environments.

 ## Set up